A&D marketing for the oil and gas industry

 Onshore Development and Upside Exploration

 Even though Mongolia is remote, drilling costs and associated facilities are low by comparison with elsewhere in the world and a well can be drilled to ~3,000 m for as little as US$ 2 million dry hole, or stimulated and completed for under US$ 4 million.
-Scoping economics indicate that a minimum commercial threshold can be achieved in fields as small as 10 MMBO recoverable and at modest commodity prices.
+PetroMatad have installed a 10kV electric powerline to the Heron field production facilities from the grid, reducing daily operating costs, emissions and fuel handling.
+Scoping economics indicate that a minimum commercial threshold can be achieved in fields as small as 1 MMBO recoverable and at modest commodity prices.
+Recent valuation has estimated that Heron’s base case resource around the Heron-1 well alone could now generate an NPV10 of around US$ 70 million.
+With addition of Heron updip upside and Gazelle production this increases to US$ 160 million.
+These economics are based on long term Brent of US$ 65/bbl oil price.